Shaon2221/Learning-and-Experimenting_Data-Science/README.md

 - Basic Math ( Calculus, Matrix calculation, Algebra, Statistics)

 # Set-up Environment 💻
 Most of the code executed in jupyter notebook.
 You can download Anaconda which come up with all necessery packages.
-Download Anaconda [here](https://www.anaconda.com/products/individual).
+Download Anaconda [here](https://www.anaconda.com/products/individual). <br>
 If you're using Jupyter Notebook without anaconda distribution execute following command.
 It will install all package you need right now. 👇🏼<br><br>
 `pip install numpy pandas seaborn matplotlib scikit-learn` <br><br>
 That's it.
 Start playing with codes.
 Good Luck.🤗